molpopgen/fwdpp/doc/md/examples.md

 The best documentation of how to use the library are the example simulations in the examples/ subdirectory.

+Example programs with _ind in their name are individual-based.
+Otherwise, they are gamete-based.

+The individual-based programs represent the best/most efficient way to use __fwdpp__.
+The others are here for legacy purposes.

 ###Compiling the examples:

 As of fwdpp 0.2.5, the examples are compiled by saying "make check" after the configure step.